akoszowski/stock-service/README.md

-This is solution to the Beside the Park Internship recruitment task
+This is solution to one of the recruitment task

 ## Task